ELY3M/wX---modded-by-ELY-M/README.md

 3. add rda and tdwrs icon/names and add in options to enable/disable showing rdas/tdwrs
 4. allow custom icons! exp tvs and hail and gps location and cities dots - partily done.
 5. add read mcd/mpd text like read warnings text in the radar tap menu
-7. add warning list within radar
+6. add warning list within radar
-8. add LSR reports from SN spotters/option to turn on/off LSR reports
+7. add LSR reports from SN spotters/option to turn on/off LSR reports
-9. as for LSR reports.
+8. as for LSR reports.
 I want to do same LSR reports as in the grlevel with the placefile to see how much snow the area gets.
-10. might 4th radar icon for cc
+9. might 4th radar icon for cc
-11. move show color legend to bottom
+10. move show color legend to bottom
-13. rename application id and change icon color so someone can run both versions of wX
+11. rename application id and change icon color so someone can run both versions of wX
-14. 8-bit SRM like in pykl3
+12. 8-bit SRM like in pykl3
-15. fix up the ability to change products in the multi-pane radar. it seem wont change products for me
+13. fix up the ability to change products in the multi-pane radar. it seem wont change products for me
-16. android wear support.
+14. android wear support.
 I own android wear watches and love them.
-17. would need to make a function to read any new txt files in /wX/pal/ that is not added via the editor.
+15. would need to make a function to read any new txt files in /wX/pal/ that is not added via the editor.
+16. make VAD Wind Profile more better and friendly  like the one at cod.edu